qns7/macOS.qotfiles/README.md

 - I don't like using Raycast or Alfred or something similar since the corresponding inbuilt features like Spotlight and macOS' own Emoji Picker are good enough for me.
 Tipp: Spotlight in use with DuckDuckGo as your default search engine gives you the ability to write for example "yt!
 Queens of the Stone Age Paper Machete" and by clicking `cmd - b` it will open your default brwoser with the corresponding results on Youtube.
 There are many such "shebangs" for DuckDuckGo.
 - The following applies throughout: `alt = opt(ion)`
 - I use my Dock at the left side with nothing in there beside the stock items Finder and Trash.
 It is set so autohide with no delay.
-- For my mouse setup I use Yabai's mouse support features as well as Linearmouse.
+- For my mouse setup I use yabai's mouse support features as well as Linearmouse.
 Every mouse with the widely available 5 buttons layout will work.
 - Everywhere I can I use cable versions of my peripherals or prectically devices overall, since for me personally the wireless hype of the last years makes mostly no sense to me: Batteries die, are bad for the enviroment and the performance is always worse than their cable counterparts.
 And I don't care if there is a cable from my keyboard, mouse, speaker, headphones or ... to my computer or the according device(s) involved.
 As long as all cables are well managed in my setup I am happy.
 Honestly I like the look of well organized cables more than no cables.

 ## Keyboard Setup